New spaces, new music, new ideas, new connections….

 Musicians, artists & composers who’ve come to Folkestone and shared their work include Thomas Adès, Tansy Davies, Eleesha Drennan, Michel Faber, Nicholas Kenyon, Noriko Okaku, Mark Simpson, Howard Skempton, Rolf Wallin, Mark-Anthony Turnage, Huw Watkins, Freya Waley-Cohen, Colin Matthews, and many more.

-We’ve held events in interesting places such as The Customs House, Folkestone Harbour Arm, The Green Room at The Grand, Folkestone, St Eanswythe’s Church, Strange Cargo Gallery, Cheriton, and outdoors in Payers Park, Folkestone.
-We’re currently developing a programme in collaboration with little-known heritage buildings in East Kent.
+We’ve held events in a range of interesting places such as The Customs House on Folkestone Harbour Arm, The Green Room at The Grand, Folkestone, St Eanswythe’s Church, Strange Cargo Gallery in Cheriton, and outdoors in Payers Park, Folkestone.

 We like to bring people together and have facilitated a number of collaborations - bringing together theatre directors, actors, musicians, composers, film producers, choreographers and more, to explore music and creativity.